Lincoln fire, police worked 2 structure fires near downtown Saturday

 Damon Bennett

-Fire crews and police responded at 2:23 p.m. to an apartment building at 800 H St., where smoke had been reported coming out of a third-story window.
-Multiple people were helped out of the residence on ladders by firefighters.
-A woman and child were treated by first responders for minor burns.
+Fire crews were called at 2:23 p.m. to an apartment building at 800 H St., where smoke was reported coming out of a third-story window.
+Multiple people were helped out of the residence by firefighters using ladders.
+A woman and child were treated for minor burns.

 The fire was put out quickly.

-LFR says the entire building was evacuated, and authorities are assisting in relocating residents.
-The investigation into the fire is ongoing.
+LFR says the building was evacuated, and authorities are assisting in relocating residents.
+An investigation into the blaze is ongoing.

 At 2:37 p.m., LFR responded to a shed fire behind an apartment building at 831 Goodhue Blvd.